mjordan/introduction_to_relational_databases/README.md

 ![Revised ER diagram](assets/classes_modeling_example_revised_erd.jpg)

+Notice that there are two fields in the finished ER diagram that are not in the rough ER diagram, rooms.capacity and courses.num_students_enrolled.
+Not having these attributes would mean that we could not match up rooms with courses (a very important function of a scheduling database).
+Also notice that even though classes have a data and time attribute, there is nothing in the classes table that indicates how long a class lasts.
+This omission is OK, since all classes at this instution are 1.5 hours long.
+If there are any exceptions, our database can't handle them.

 ### Normalization

 Normalization is the process of applying a set of standardized tests to tables in a relational database.
 These tests are known as the "normal forms", which are numbered the First, Second, and Third Normal Forms.
 There are additional normal forms but the Third is the highest that most databases should pass.